 This is one of the many reasons why it is important to detoxify heavy metals from your body.
 Several studies have found that exposure to heavy metals can damage your memory.

-Adults who are exposed to lead are shown to have significantly lower learning and memory scores (Source).
-Chronic exposure to lead also appears to result in a progressive decline in memory (Source).
+Adults who are exposed to lead are shown to have significantly lower learning and memory scores and can result in progressive decline in memory (Source) (Source).
 Arsenic exposure is also linked to deficits in verbal intelligence and long-term memory (Source).

 3. Increased Mood Disorders

-While external events often drive your mood, researchers have found that heavy metals can have a surprising impact on how you feel.
+While external events can drive your mood, researchers have found that heavy metals can have a surprising impact on how you feel as well.

 According to the Environmental Protection Agency, mercury exposure can cause mood swings, irritability, nervousness, and excessive shyness (Source).
 Scientists have also discovered that higher levels of lead or cadmium in the blood are associated with depression and anxiety (Source, Source).